 Starting a business can be confusing, especially when it comes to some of the terminology.
 The good news is that a FEIN (Federal Employment Identification Number) an EIN (Employment Identification Number) are very similar and both are TINs (Tax Identification Numbers) issued by the IRS.
 This 9 digit number is used by the IRS to determine a business entity, estate or trusts tax responsibility.
 In most cases they are necessary to start a business, open a bank account or hire employees (note that Sole Proprietors may also use their social security number)’

 Many people tend to get confused when it comes to the concept of federal tax ID numbers, tax ID numbers, EINs, and TINs.
-This is especially true when you’re writing out a document and asked for precise identification when you’re uncertain of the difference.
-In addition to individuals, company entities need to be aware of the different types of identification they can use to file taxes and what purposes they serve.
+This is especially true when you’re asked for precise identification and you’re uncertain of the differences.
+In addition to individuals, companies need to be aware of the different types of identification they can use to file taxes and what purposes they serve.

 An EIN, or employer identification number, is a nine-digit number used by the IRS to identify your company’s tax accounts.
 Like with a federal tax ID number, the IRS utilizes this identification number to identify taxpayers who must file various business tax returns.

 You will need to obtain an EIN/FEIN if you have employees; operate your business as a corporation or as a partnership; withhold revenue other than pay for a foreign alien; or are involved with trusts and need a trust Tax ID number, estates, nonprofits, farmers’ cooperatives, plan administrators, or real estate mortgage organizations.